techidaily/site-win11-tips/source/_posts/quick-guide-to-modifying-login-credentials-on-win-11.md

 ## What If You Have Forgotten Your Windows Administrator Password?

  Most Windows computers have more than one sign-in option.
-So, if your[Windows user account PIN isn’t working](https://www.makeuseof.com/something-happened-your-pin-isnt-available-windows/) , you can use the account password to sign in and vice versa.
+So, if your [Windows user account PIN isn’t working](https://www.makeuseof.com/something-happened-your-pin-isnt-available-windows/) , you can use the account password to sign in and vice versa.

  To be able to change your account password, you must either remember your current password or be able to log in to your PC with an alternate sign-in option.
-If you are locked out of your account without no option to sign in, follow our guide to[reset a forgotten Windows administrator password](https://www.makeuseof.com/tag/3-ways-to-reset-the-forgotten-windows-administrator-password/) instead.
+If you are locked out of your account without no option to sign in, follow our guide to [reset a forgotten Windows administrator password](https://www.makeuseof.com/tag/3-ways-to-reset-the-forgotten-windows-administrator-password/) instead.

 ## 1\.
 Change the Account Password Using Ctrl + Alt + Delete